Carolina Falco

-Carolina Falco (1839 – 1906) was a 19th-century Portuguese theatre actor, dancer and singer, who became famous in both Portugal and Brazil.
+Carolina Falco (1839 – 1906) was a 19th-century Portuguese actress, dancer and singer, who became famous in both Portugal and Brazil.

 Early life

 Carolina Augusta Falco was born on 24 February 1839 in what is now the parish of Misericórdia in the Portuguese capital of Lisbon.
 She was the daughter of Francisco Torres and Francisca Luísa Falco.
 She was baptized in the Church of Loreto in Lisbon, known as the Italians' Church, because her parents were of Italian descent.

 Early career

 Falco's parents were employed at the Teatro Nacional de São Carlos in Lisbon and encouraged her to follow an artistic career.
 Carolina started her professional activity at just 5 years old, taking part in dancing performances at the Teatro do Salitre.
 She first acted at the Teatro de São Carlos in scenes from Henrik Ibsen's play Norma or a Politician's Love.
 Still only 10 years old, she received acclaim as a dancer in the ballet Paquita.
 She remained at the São Carlos until the age of 13.
 She studied dance, piano and singing at the National Conservatory of Lisbon.